Top Recruiter Interview Questions with Example Answers [2022]

 • - Desire to succeed

-• Question Overview: This question helps determine the candidate’s level of maturity and how they interacted with others.
+• Question Overview: This question helps determine how a candidate responds to adversity.

 What the interviewer is looking for: